heptarch/heptarch.github.io/drafts/demon.md

 tunnels of narrow gauge rail, emptied by 20-foot wide iron turbines, and shooting capsules like bullets with inrushing air.
-Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office, a third of a mile hence.
+Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office. <!--, a third of a mile hence.-->
 The tubes make it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at their ultimate terminus: a bear market.
 Although the Post